fako1024/btscale/README.md

-# Go package to facilitate data access and management of bluetooth-based scales
+# Go package to facilitate data access and management of Bluetooth-based scales
 This package allows to extract structured data from bluetooth-based remote scales and provides a management interface to control said devices.
 Usage is fairly trivial (see examples directory for a simple console logger implementation and a tool for controlling basic functions).

 **NOTE: This package is currently work in progress.
 Interfaces and implementation are subject to change.**